- Construction starts in 2024, operational by 2026.

 Technology and Process

 Xycle, a joint venture of NoWit, Patpert Teknow Systems, and Vopak, has developed a chemical recycling technique over 14 years.
-This process involves heating mixed plastic without oxygen, causing it to disintegrate into secondary raw materials of virgin quality.
-The technology has been proven effective, and Xycle anticipates receiving environmental and building permits by the third quarter, allowing construction to commence in 2024.
+This process involves heating mixed plastic without oxygen, causing it to disintegrate rather than burn, and transforming it into secondary raw materials of virgin quality.
+The technology has been tested and proven effective, with environmental and building permits anticipated in the third quarter.

 Global Expansion Plans